Head of the Charles Regatta in Boston - 2018

 When the weather is good, bring your camera because you'll see exciting action to photograph on the river, plus plenty of gorgeous fall foliage.

-When the weather is bad . . . well, you may want to find alternate indoor activities unless someone you know is racing, but committed fans will bring their umbrellas and windbreakers, and enjoy the races just the same.
+When the weather is bad . . . well, you may want to find alternate indoor activities (coffee spots near the race course are always a good idea) unless someone you know is racing, although committed fans will bring their umbrellas and windbreakers in order to watch the races through the rain or snow.